Get

 Image Credit: MPH-Photos, Shutterstock

-If you see any signs of a urinary issue mentioned above, it’s imperative to have your dog examined by a veterinarian for treatment.
+If you see any signs of a urinary issue mentioned above, it is imperative to have your dog examined by a veterinarian for treatment.
 Prompt treatment is crucial in preventing permanent damage and ruling out more serious issues, such as bladder cancer.
 Remember that straining, incontinence, blood in the urine, lethargy, poor appetite, and increased thirst all warrant a trip to the vet.

-Featured Image Credit: Olimpik, Shutterstock
+Featured Image Credit By: Olimpik, Shutterstock

 How useful was this post?